Definitions of Catholic Social Teaching, Social Justice, and Charity

 Charity is a theological virtue.
 It applies to all and involves engaging, directly, those around us who are in need.

 We need to clear up some confusion caused by the many projects labeled ‘social justice’ but which are, in fact, usually initiatives of charity.
-We need to be clear to distinguish between charity, understood as corporal works of mercy, and Catholic Social Teaching.
+Also, we need to clearly distinguish between charity, understood as corporal works of mercy, and Catholic Social Teaching.

 “To desire the common good and strive towards it is a requirement of justice and charity.”
 (Caritas in Veritate, 7)